 The Governor recommends expanding the taxable property of railroads to include property like rolling stock while also simplifying outdated rules for taxing railroads.
 The total C/I levy would be increased the same amount of tax that the newly eligible railroad property generated, keeping taxes flat for other businesses paying the C/I levy.
-There would be an administrative cost for the Department of Revenue in the first year for programming in the integrated tax system, and smaller administrative costs in future years to deal with administrative costs and additional attorney fees.
+There would be an administrative cost for the Department of Revenue in the first year of \$224,000 for programming in the integrated tax system, and smaller administrative costs of \$56,000 in future years for administrative costs and additional attorney fees.